 Paul would rebuke ministers, like MacArthur, today by telling them about the man he gave over to Satan for the "destruction of his flesh" or premature death, because he married his mother or step-mother (1 Corinthians 5:1-5).
-This was done because he was living in a great sin and so "his spirit may be saved in the day of the Lord Jesus" (1 Corinthians 5:5).
+This was done because he was living in a great sin and so "his spirit may be saved in the day of the Lord Yeshua - Jesus [when He returns]" (1 Corinthians 5:5).
 That clearly notes how sin in general does not take away our eternal salvation in Christ (see The True Gospel and Imposters for more details).

-Spirits, whether angels or demons, can influence us, read minds, and give thoughts, visions, dreams, etc. without possessing us, so these powers are normal for spirits.
+Spirits, whether angels or demons, can influence us, read minds, and give thoughts, visions, dreams, etc. without indwelling or possessing us, so these powers are normal for spirits.

 The Bible has many examples of this, such as dreams given by God through His Spirit or angels when Jacob saw the ladder to heaven at Bethel (Genesis 28:12-15), when a pharaoh and King Nebuchadnezzar were warned about the future (Genesis 41:1-32; Daniel 2:1-45, 4:4-37), when Joseph, husband of Mary, wanted to divorce her (Matthew 1:19-25), when they had to flee to Egypt (Matthew 2:13-15), and twice again when they should return (Matthew 2:19-23).
-The three magi or wise men were also warned by God in a dream to not go back to King Herod (Matthew 2:12).
+The magi or wise men who came to see Yeshua - Jesus when He was born were also warned by God in a dream to not go back to King Herod (Matthew 2:12).